Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 ## Practice Committing Changes (P)

 After your Raspberry Pi is fully setup along with your github account.
 You can now use git to save changes on the pi to github or save changes on github to the pi.
 This is very useful when coding in groups.
 NOTE:  Everyone on the team MUST have at least one commit.
 Yes, roles will develop throughout the semester, but everyone on the team should be familiar with Github.
-When finished, document this in your team P devliverable.
+When finished, document this in your team P deliverable.
 Use the standard template on ELC.

 ## Template for Submission to ELC
 To standarize the submission process, on ELC is file called "Template_Group#_ Deliverable#.
-Rename accordingly, and use this to place the items for Progress Deliverable 1 and submit the corresponding assignment dropbox on ELC.
+Rename accordingly, and use this to place the items for Progress Deliverable 2 and submit the corresponding assignment dropbox on ELC.
 Don't forget to complete the last page.
 Each deliverable submission also needs to include the selfie of the group meeting along with the highlights of the topics covered.

 ## Create User Manual and Technical Document